sisl.physics.RealSpaceSE

 If the user hasn’t specified the

-options.
+bzvalue as an option this method will update the internal integration Brillouin zone based ondkandtrsoptions.
 The \(\mathbf k\) point sampling corresponds to the number of points in the non-folded system and thus the final sampling is equivalent to the sampling times the unfolding (per \(\mathbf k\) direction).See also

-for argument details
+set_optionsfor argument details